Staff

 Gregory Kimbrell

-Pembroke Hall, Room 203Gregory Kimbrell is the Communications Manager.
-Across a variety of channels, he promotes the institute’s initiatives and events and the accomplishments of its faculty, fellows, and students.
+Andrews House 215BGregory Kimbrell promotes the institute’s initiatives and events and the accomplishments of its faculty, fellows, and students across a variety of channels.
 For 11 years, he organized events and managed event space and publicity for Virginia Commonwealth University (VCU) Libraries.
 He completed his MFA in creative writing at VCU and has since published two books of poetry: The Primitive Observatory (Southern Illinois University Press, 2016) and The Ceremonial Armor of the Impostor (Weasel Press, 2019).
+He is currently studying UX design at Springboard.

 -